Last Updated: 26 July 2023

 A dog reported as a stray will be picked up for its own safety and either returned to its owner or taken to our contracted kennels.

 Our policy is to try and return the dog to its owner whenever possible.

 Owners have a legal responsibility to prevent dogs from straying.

 Check to see if it is wearing an identification tag that will enable you to return to its owner.

-If the dog does not have a tag a vet will be able to scan the dog to see if it has a microchip.
+If the dog does not have a tag, a vet may be willing to scan the dog to see if it has a microchip.